apache/airavata-php-gateway/README.md

-Repository for a reference gateway for Airavata in PHP.
+Repository for a reference web based gateway using Airavata PHP client SDK.